 For women’s hormone therapy, bioidentical estrogens include estradiol.
 Estradiol is a natural estrogen produced by a woman’s ovaries.
 It is made from testosterone and has both short-term and long-term benefits when used for hormone therapy.
 Estradiol is the most abundant sexual hormone in women and serves many functions.

 The last bioidentical hormone is testosterone.
-Testosterone is a hormone made in a woman’s ovaries and deposited into her blood, where it is then transported to the liver.
-Testosterone is much like estrogen in that it maintains healthy sexual function and libido in women.
+Testosterone is a hormone made in a woman’s ovaries, deposited into her blood, and then transported to the liver.
+Testosterone is much like estrogen, maintaining healthy sexual function and libido in women.
 Low testosterone levels can lead to low levels of sexual desire and arousal, vaginal dryness, and deleterious changes in mood and cognition.

 How Do Bioidentical Hormones Differ From Synthetic or Non-Bioidentical Hormones?

 When used for hormone therapy, bioidentical hormones are safer than synthetic hormones.
 They are safer because they more closely match up with a woman’s natural hormones, and they have fewer negative interactions with the body.

 There are many potential side effects from synthetic hormone therapy because chemical compounds in these types of drugs do not perfectly mimic natural hormones found within the female body.
 This difference may trigger negative health issues for patients using synthetic hormone therapy, such as the increased risk of blood clots, heart disease, breast cancer, and stroke.